Daigaku Imo (Japanese Sweet Potato Dessert)

 JUMP TO RECIPE & VIDEO

-Daigaku Imo is a popular Japanese treat made of deep-fried sweet potato pieces coated in a candy glaze.
-It’s the perfect way to satisfy your sweet tooth!
+Daigaku Imo is a popular Japanese sweet potato treat with a crunchy candy glaze.
+A simple and delicious way to satisfy your sweet tooth!

 Daigaku imo (Candied Japanese Sweet Potatoes) served in a bowl.